check-spelling/auth0-verified-email-address-change/README.md

 ### Profile Management

 The [Profile](Profile) folder contains sample Node.js implementation that can be used as a basis to build out Profile Management functionality in order to support Verified Email Address Change.
-For further details check out the [readme](Profile) contained in the folder.
+For further details please refer to the [readme](Profile) contained in the folder.

 ### Auth0 Configuration